 All students will receive formal evaluations of their progress at several stages in the program.
 Evaluations will be conducted at meetings of the entire Department faculty.
-The results of these evaluations will be communicated to students by letter; the letters will be written by the Chair in consultation with the Director of Graduate Studies.
+The results of these evaluations will be communicated to students in their end-of-year letters; the letters will be written by the Director of Graduate Studies and the Chair.
 Students are welcome to discuss the contents of their letters with either the Chair or the Director of Graduate Studies.